Sampling as Bandits: Evaluation-Efficient Design for Black-Box Densities: Empirical Assessment

-However, this density is not available in closed form because the inverse $Q(x \mid \theta)^{-1}$ can be only numerically available.
-This makes the evaluation of the log-likelihood computationally expensive, as it requires numerical optimisation to compute the inverse $Q(x \mid \theta)^{-1}$ at each $x$ and $\theta$.
-ABC is arguably the most common approach to approximate Bayesian inference of the g-and-k model.
-Samples drawn by ABC follow an approximation of the exact posterior, involving a drawback to overestimate the variance of the posterior.
-In contrast, BIS performs exact Bayesian inference, targeting the exact posterior.
+However, evaluating this density is computationally expensive because the inverse $Q^{-1}(x \mid \theta)$ has no closed-form expression and must be computed numerically for each data point $x$.
+While approximate Bayesian computation (ABC) is a standard approach to bypass this intractability, it targets an approximation of the posterior, which often results in variance inflation.
+In contrast, BIS performs exact Bayesian inference by directly targeting the true posterior density.

-We simulated 1000 data points $\{ x_i \}_{i=1}^{1000}$ from the g-and-k model $p(x \mid \theta_0)$ under the parameter $\theta_0 = (3, 1, 2, 0.5)$.
-The domain $\Theta$ is the hyperrectangle $[0, 10]^4$ and a uniform prior on $\Theta$ is used to define the posterior.
-By BIS, we obtained 400 weighted samples of the posterior, where the first 40 points were randomly selected from the Halton sequence to increase stability of the GP surrogate model.
-In high dimensions, modes of probability measures with no sufficient tail decay can concentrate around the boundary of the domain, as known in the concentration on the sphere phenomenon.
-In this experiment, the mean function of the GP prior in GP-UJB was set to a quadratic polynomial whose coefficients are the hyperparameter, so that a sufficient tail decay is encoded in the surrogate density.
-The covariance kernel was set to the Gaussian kernel with length-scale $1$ and variance $20$, where the large variance assists in driving exploration of GP-UJB and avoiding overfitting of the surrogate density.
-The size of the candidate pool $M$ was fixed to $M = 320,000$. \Cref{fig:fig_42_1} shows a histogram of the 400 samples of BIS in each coordinate of the parameter. \Cref{fig:fig_42_1} further shows a KDE constructed from the 400 weighted samples of BIS.
-BIS was compared with the KDE constructed from the $320,000$ scaled Halton sequence with self-normalised importance weights assigned.
-It demonstrates that the weighted samples of BIS recovers the target posterior, placing a probability mass correctly around the true parameter $\theta_0$.
+We generated a synthetic dataset of 1,000 observations $\{ x_i \}_{i=1}^{1000}$ from the g-and-k model with true parameters $\theta_0 = (3, 1, 2, 0.5)$.
+The parameter domain was defined as the hyperrectangle $\Theta = [0, 10]^4$, with a uniform prior placed over this domain.
+BIS was configured to produce 400 weighted samples, initialized with 40 points from the scaled Halton sequence to stabilize the GP surrogate.
+To encode sufficient tail decay, we assigned a quadratic polynomial mean function with coefficient hyperparameters to the GP prior, mitigating the risk of probability mass escaping outward due to the concentration of measure.
+We employed a Gaussian kernel with length-scale and variance hyperparameters for the covariance.
+The candidate pool size was set to $M = 320,000$. \Cref{fig:fig_42_1} displays the marginal histograms for each parameter coordinate derived from the 400 BIS samples, along with the corresponding KDE.
+For benchmarking, we compared these results against ground-truth marginals constructed from 320,000 samples of the scaled Halton sequence with self-normalized importance weights.
+The figure confirms that the BIS samples accurately reconstruct the target posterior, correctly concentrating probability mass around the true parameter $\theta_0$.